gmonnerat/gmnt.net/content/post/how-to-rename-an-app-in-django.md

 +++
-title = "How to rename an App in Django" date = 2017-10-15T18:42:12-02:00 keywords = ["django"] description = "Well explained way to rename apps in Django"
+title = "How to rename an app in Django" date = 2017-10-15T18:42:12-02:00 keywords = ["django"] description = "Well explained way to rename apps in Django"